General information about using the labs and services

 Yes, absolutely.
 If you are unable to make it, please re-schedule with us or arrange to have a sub present.

 Afraid not.
 Faculty should print from their workrooms instead.

 You will need to come to the library circulation desk with a completed LSCS Police Dept. Access Request form signed by your supervisor as well as photo ID.
 The badging process takes several minutes, so please allow time for the card to be printed.

 For items that you check out from a LSCS campus library, fines will not accrue for overdue items.
 However, if you use your LSCS library card to check out items from a Harris County Public Library branch, you may accumulate fines which you will have to pay.
 Fines for HCPL can be paid online using a credit card once you've signed into your account on hcpl.net.

 Sure!
 Just keep in mind that if the library starts getting crowded, our students and faculty needing to study and work will have priority access to our resources.

-You may, but please be conscious of the fact that this library is oriented to college students: the computers do not have child-safe Internet filters, nor do we have a physical collection to provide entertainment.
+You may, but please keep in mind that this library is oriented to college students: the computers do not have child-safe Internet filters, nor do we have a physical collection to provide entertainment.
 (But we do have Nook and Kindle tablets with kid-friendly apps & games loaded on them!
 Ask at the front desk if you need to check one out.)
 Disruptive children will need to be taken outside the library so as not to disturb studying students.

 Stop by the front desk to get a temporary account made.
 You will need to present a photo ID of some kind when you do.
 If you have an HCPL card, you can use your barcode as the username and 4-digit PIN as the password to sign on.